 Here’s a neat piece of tech trivia: The largest telescopes for making solar observations are called NSTs (new solar telescopes), and only six of these large, specialized NSTs exist.
 Another neat thing: One of them is in Big Bear!
 Head to Big Bear Solar Observatory for the monthly tour and you’ll be amazed by the size of the telescope, and awestruck by science’s efforts to pierce mysteries millions of miles away.

 Castle Rock Trail

 Castle Rock Trail is another place that just begs for photographs.
 The sight of Castle Rock already arrests your attention from lower in the hike.
 Once you reach the summit though, you’ll have even more breathtaking options for a photograph.
-You’ll have the lake far below you, and the mountains all around you—it’s one of the best sights in the city!
+You’ll have the lake far below you, and the mountains all around you—it’s one of the most incredible Big Bear places to see!

 If you’re here to feast your eyes, stay in a Big Bear Cabins property!
 Our rentals are gorgeous inside and out, from charming log cabins to elegant cottages.
 Browse our offerings now and set up your Big Bear vacation today!